YuanSu526/CrabberXVolunteer/README.md

 # CPSC 304 Project (Group 31) - BeachkeepersDB
+### This is a cloned version of the UBC CPSC304 final project, feel free to verify with the UBC campus, my student ID is 93460962.
 ### For detailed project description, please see Final_Deliverable.pdf

 The domain of this project is the annual crab study that takes place at Belcarra Regional Park in Port Moody, BC.
 The study consists of three main players: 1) the researchers who handle, measure, and record biological information about the crabs, 2) recreational crabbers on the docks that donate the crabs they catch for study, and 3) park visitors that stop by to learn about the research or about conservation at large.
 The Belcarra crab study is a Metro Vancouver initiative on behalf of the government of Canada, so this project aims to provide an easier platform for Metro Vancouver and government employees to query/access the data.
 We also hope to better represent the impact of the study, regarding both how many crabs are studied, as well as how many members of the public learned something new by interacting with the study.